Circular construction

 CO-HATY: Housing Solutions for Displaced Ukrainians

-CO-HATY, a social and affordable housing initiative by METALAB and Urban Curators, provides housing solutions for internally displaced persons (IDPs) in western Ukraine.
+Mission and Context CO-HATY, a social and affordable housing initiative by METALAB and Urban Curators, provides housing solutions for internally displaced persons (IDPs) in western Ukraine.
 By repurposing abandoned buildings rather than constructing new ones, CO-HATY ensures that reconstruction efforts are both sustainable and socially inclusive.
 The project not only provides shelter but also restores dignity and quality of life to those who have lost their homes due to war.

-CO-HATY employs a circular approach to housing:
+Approach and Impact CO-HATY employs a circular approach to housing:

 - Resource Efficiency: Furnishing homes with second-hand furniture, kitchen items, and other essentials donated by charities.